 Who it is built for

 These cards make the most sense if you fly Delta often.
-If you rarely fly, or you split your trips across many airlines, a flat cash-back card may serve you better.
+If you rarely fly, or you split trips across many airlines, a flat cash-back card may serve you better.
 The value comes from loyalty, so the rewards stack up best when you stick with one airline.
+Terms apply and reward rates change, so read the current offer.

 What Credit Score Do You Need?

 Delta SkyMiles cards are American Express products, and Amex usually looks for good to excellent credit.
-In practice, that often means a score in the upper 600s or higher, plus a steady history of on-time payments.
+In practice, that often means a score around 690 or higher, though approvals near 640 are reported when income and history are strong.
+American Express also weighs your income, existing debt, and recent inquiries.
 Knowing what counts as a good credit score helps you gauge your odds before you apply.
+All four tiers report to Experian, TransUnion, and Equifax each month.

-If your credit is thin, new, or recovering from a rough patch, applying now can lead to a denial.
+If your credit is thin, new, or recovering, applying now can lead to a denial.
 A denial does not ruin your credit, but the hard inquiry can ding your score a little, and a string of denials wastes time.
+Free monitoring through Creditship.ai can show you where you stand so you apply at the right moment.

 Robinhood